Hoyg/Labs-Refresh/aspnetmodernize/readme.md

 folder: /labs/vstsextend/aspnetmodernize/
 ---

-Last updated : {{ "now" | date: "%b %d, %Y" }}.
+Last updated: {{ "now" | date: "%b %d, %Y" }}.

 ## Overview

 When you decide to modernize your web applications and move them to the cloud, you don’t necessarily have to entirely re-architect your apps.
-Establishing an environment that emulates your on-premises architecture and putting your application "gets" you there, but doesn't accomplish much more than that.
+Establishing an environment that emulates your on-premises architecture and putting your application "gets" you there but doesn't accomplish much more than that.

 Re-architecting an application by using an advanced approach like micro-services isn't always an option, because of cost and time restraints.
 Ripping apart the app and re-writing what sometimes can be years of work and iterations of people and business decisions probably wouldn't be the advised first step.

 Depending on the type of application, re-architecting your apps might not be necessary.
 But adding a Dockerfile, and maybe migrating the database to a service offering like Azure's SQL Database require no code change other than connection strings.

-In this Lab we will use Nerd Dinner Application.
+In this lab, we will use the *Nerd Dinner* Application.
 Nerd Dinner is an Open Source ASP.NET MVC Project that helps nerds and computer people plan get-togethers.
 You can see the site running LIVE at [http://www.nerddinner.com](http://www.nerddinner.com).
 We will move the application DB to Azure SQL instance and add the Docker support to the application to run the application in Azure Container Instances.

 ## What's covered in this lab?